-The 15 Best Dog Training Tips & Exercises
+The 15 Best Dog Training Tips for Beginners

 Maybe you have seen how obedient other dogs are and what great tricks they can do.
-But with you and your pet it just doesn't work that well.
-Despair not, for we have the best dog training tips and tricks you could possibly need!
+But with you and your darling it doesn't really work with the dog training.
+Then you've come to the right place with our tips and exercises!

 Sit!...
 Down!...
 Roll!...
 Paw!...